 Business for Movements is a focussed strategy to reach the unreached through business and through raising up local indigenous people.
 We consider ourselves part of the larger Business as Mission movement.

 We have experienced the following pitfalls:

-- Someone who is either not gifted or not trained for the task tries to combine business and mission.
+- Someone who is either not gifted or not trained for the task tries to combine business and making disciples.

-- Some people have the honest desire and the talent to combine business and mission, but become so absorbed in one aspect of the business that the other falls short.
+- Some people have the honest desire and the talent to combine business and making disciples, but become so absorbed in one aspect of the business that the other falls short.